Seneca-ICTOER/Intro2C/docs/B-Computations/style-guidelines.md

 We terminate this directive with an end of line character immediately following value.

-The \#define directive instructs the C compiler to substitute every occurence of SYMBOL with value throughout the code.
+The ```define``` directive instructs the C compiler to substitute every occurrence of SYMBOL with value throughout the code.
 Note the absence of a semi-colon at the end of the directive.
 The substitution is a straightforward search and replace.
 The value itself may include whitespace.

 For example,